-The Awamaki Lab initiative brings international designers to collaborate with our artisans.
-Together, they develop market-ready products with increased added value, and link artisan cooperatives in a supply chain.
-For example, they develop patterns for accessories, incorporating traditional woven pieces made by the weaving cooperative and sewn into clutches or purses by the sewing cooperative.
+Collectively, we develop market-ready products with increased value and link diverse artisan cooperatives into the product supply chain.
+For example, designers and artisans develop patterns for functional and stylish accessories that incorporate traditional woven pieces from weaving cooperatives.
 The resulting products have greater value than the woven pieces alone, enabling the artisans to earn more for their work and sell a higher volume.

-In addition to trainings, Awamaki facilitates market access for the women’s products.
-We operate a store in Ollantaytambo for the sale of products to tourists.
-We sell in the United States through our online store, trunk shows hosted by supporters, and partner retailers.
+In addition to skills and product design training, Awamaki facilitates market access for the women’s products.
+We operate a store in Ollantaytambo to sell products to tourists.
+We sell in the United States through our online store, trunk shows and partner retailers.

 Sustainable Tourism includes a homestay association, a Spanish teachers’ cooperative, and market access for both.
 It also includes community cultural tourism excursions to visit Awamaki’s weaving cooperatives where products can be purchased directly.

 Our Sustainable Tourism project connects rural women with the economic opportunities that tourism offers.
 They lead meaningful cultural experiences for tourists and promote appreciation of Andean traditions and ways of life.